firegento/firegento-logger/README.md

 Refresh the caches afterwards.

-Then configure the different loggers in `System > Configuration > Advanced > Advanced Logger`
+Then configure the different loggers in `System > Configuration > Advanced > Firegento Logger`

 ## Further Information